Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Introduction

-In general, the cross-disciplinary areas of meta-learning \citep{hospedales2021meta,lee2022meta} and transfer-learning \citep{pan2009survey,olivas2009handbook} consist of a class of machine learning methodologies that aim to learn a common ``meta'' information from a family of closely related tasks and use it to quickly adapt the learned model to new unseen tasks.
-We use an analogy between natural language processing (NLP) and the relation between micro- and meso-scale dynamics, associated with the response of microstructured material to external loads, in the following way: an important step in the learning process of an NLP model is the \emph{tokenization} in which a piece of text, \textit{e.g.}, a sentence or a paragraph, is broken down into meaningful chunks of information, \textit{e.g.}, words, which are called \emph{tokens} and can be considered as discrete building blocks of the original text.
-The tokenization lets an NLP model start by analyzing these building blocks, and in later steps, combine the token-level learned information to capture the correlation between tokens and learn higher-level information about the whole text.
+Alleviating this need for computationally intensive meso-scale simulations motivates the current paper.
+Here, we propose a \emph{meta-learning} framework in which one leverages an ensemble of inexpensive micro-scale (inexpensive single pore) simulations in order to accelerate the learning process of a surrogate model for the meso-scale (microstructure-level) dynamics.
+Broadly speaking, the cross-disciplinary areas of meta-learning \citep{schmidhuber1987evolutionary,bengio1990learning,hospedales2021meta,lee2022meta} and transfer-learning \citep{thrun1998learning,pan2009survey,olivas2009handbook} consist of a class of machine learning methodologies that aim to learn a common ``meta'' information from a family of closely related tasks and use it to quickly adapt the learned model to new unseen tasks.
+These methods are based on a \emph{bi-level} learning process in which an \emph{inner (base)} learning algorithm solves a particular task defined by a dataset and objective function, while an \emph{outer (meta)} algorithm updates the inner learning algorithm such that the learned model improves an outer objective/physical solution.
+In this regard, we use an analogy in natural language processing (NLP) in the following way: an important step in the learning process of an NLP model is \emph{tokenization}, in which a piece of text, \textit{e.g.}, a sentence or a paragraph, is broken down into meaningful chunks of information, \textit{e.g.}, words, which are called \emph{tokens} and can be considered as discrete building blocks of the original text.
+Tokenization lets an NLP model start by analyzing these building blocks, and in later steps, combine the token-level learned information to capture the correlation between tokens and learn higher-level information about larger segments of text, such as sentences and paragraphs.